-Steven Bochco: Brains Behind ‘LA Law’ and ‘NYPD Blue’ Dies Of Cancer
+Steven Bochco: Brains Behind ‘LA Law’ And ‘NYPD Blue’ Dies Of Cancer

 — Andy Lewis (@andyblewis) April 2, 2018

-Although major TV successes would later elude him in his advancing years, Bochco remained highly sought after in the television industry, working on Commander in Chief, an ABC drama starring Geena Davis as the first female president of America and Over There, an FX series revolving around soldiers in Iraq and their families back in America.
+Although major TV successes would later elude him in his advancing years, Bochco remained highly sought after in the television industry, working on Commander in Chief, an ABC drama starring Geena Davis as the first female U.S. president and Over There, an FX series revolving around soldiers in Iraq and their families back in America.
 The show ran during the Iraq war and engendered plenty of controversies.

 Steven also produced Raising the Bar for TNT.
 The legal drama ran for two seasons.